particle-iot/docs/src/content/tutorials/developer-tools/workbench.md

 To increase the verbosity of the local compiler, set **Enable Verbose Local Compiler Logging** in the [Settings](#settings).

+_NOTE: due to limitations with the local compiler's build system, usernames (or paths) with spaces cannot be supported at this time_

 ### Compile and Flash Buttons

 When you are viewing a .cpp or .ino file, there will be two new icons in the upper right corner: